Bucheron

 a dealer called Antiques by Alternatives.

-Neither site brings up the listing; so the statue must have sold.
+Neither site brings up the listing anymore; so the statue must have sold.
 You

 can search Tracadero for Moreau and find other works by him or his son.